Temml Administration

 Notes:

-- Chromium does not stretch a system font ∫ in display mode.
+Chromium does not stretch a Cambria Math ∫ in display mode.
 Latin Modern is okay.

-- Firefox sometimes selects radicals that are too tall.
+Firefox and WebKit sometimes select radicals that are too tall.
+(Root cause: They don’t cramp subscripts and superscripts.)

 You can suggest revisions to this page at the Temml issues page.